 This is why thousands of people around the country choose to Walk4Water.

 Walk4Water is a fundraising program within Healing Hands International that helps support its water ministry.
 Starting in 2007, Walk4Water has hosted events in communities all over the nation at schools, churches, and organizations.
 The goal is to bring the life-saving gift of clean water to those who need it so desperately.
 HHI has funded drilling for clean water since 2001 and completed our 1000th well in April 2018.
 Upon hitting this goal more than 2 million people will have been given access to clean water.

-Check out Marie’s story of how she was impacted by the well that the Lawrence County Walk4Water provided her community: hhi.org/lawrencecountyw4w2017-2
+Check out Dr. Charles’ story of how his community was impacted by the well that the McKenzie Walk4Water provided his community.

 How can you get involved?